 We encourage parents to tell both Hillsmeade and their child’s current school about the transfer as soon as possible, because there are a number of required administration steps that take some time.
 Additionally, there is a state-wide Step-Up day in December each year, so if you’re starting at Hillsmeade next year we encourage you to bring your children to Hillsmeade that day so they can meet their new teacher.
 We will need to have initiated the transfer and assigned classes before Step-Up Day so the sooner you contact us the better.

 We run periodic tours of the school for prospective parents to learn about Hillsmeade and see the facilities and teaching in person.
-Dates for 2019 have not yet been set, so please contact the office about a tour.
+School tours will run on these days in 2019:

 Transition Program & Step-Up Day